msibtain/wp-user-activity/README.md

 1. Use the "Export CSV" button to download all current logs
 2. The export will include all filtered results if filters are applied
 3. The CSV file will be named with the current timestamp
+4. **Selective Export**: Use checkboxes to select specific users and export only those users
+5. **Bulk Export**: Use the bulk actions dropdown to export selected users

 ### Managing Logs
 - **Bulk Delete**: Select multiple logs using checkboxes and delete them